engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 **Defender adds the best in WordPress plugin security to your website with just a few clicks.
 Stop brute force login attacks, SQL injections, cross-site scripting XSS, and other WordPress vulnerabilities and hacks with Defender’s malware scanner, antivirus scans, IP blocking, firewall, activity log, security log, and two-factor authentication (2FA) login security.**

-No longer do you have to go through hideously complex settings and get a virtual PhD in security.
+No longer do you have to go through hideously complex security settings and get a virtual PhD in security.
 Defender adds all the hardening and security recommendations you need.

 ### Security Recommendations

-Defender starts with a list of one-click hardening techniques that will instantly add layers of protection to your site.
+Defender starts with a list of one-click hardening techniques that will instantly add layers of protection and security to your site.

 ### Block hackers at every level:

-* Two-factor authentication (2FA) – Mobile app verification, backup codes, lost device email, and Biometric Authentication
+* Two-factor authentication (2FA) – App verification, backup codes, lost device email, WooCommerce 2FA, and Web Authentication
 * Login masking – change the location of WordPress’s default login area
 * Login lockout – failed login attempts lockout
 * Malware scanner - scan WordPress core files for modifications and unexpected changes
-* Security Headers - Add an extra layer of defense and protect against common attacks like: XSS, code injection, and more
+* Security Headers - Add an extra layer of defense security and protect against common attacks like: XSS, code injection, and more
 * 404 Detection – automated block of bot IPs
 * Configs - Create your ideal Defender security settings and export / import saved configs to any other site
 * Geolocation IP lockout – block users based on location and country (IP blocking)